OpenTalker/SadTalker/README.md

 ## 💗 Acknowledgements

 Facerender code borrows heavily from [zhanglonghao's reproduction of face-vid2vid](https://github.com/zhanglonghao1992/One-Shot_Free-View_Neural_Talking_Head_Synthesis) and [PIRender](https://github.com/RenYurui/PIRender).
-We thank the author for sharing their wonderful code.
+We thank the authors for sharing their wonderful code.
 In training process, We also use the model from [Deep3DFaceReconstruction](https://github.com/microsoft/Deep3DFaceReconstruction) and [Wav2lip](https://github.com/Rudrabha/Wav2Lip).
 We thank for their wonderful work.

 ## 🥂 Related Works